What you'll find in here:

 Can I configure pre-filled fields in my forms?

 Yes.
-Learn about how to structure your published form URLs and Privacy settings to pre-fill fields in this Help Article.
+Learn about how to structure your published form URLs and Privacy settings to pre-fill fields towards the beginning of this help article.

 What privacy settings are available?